jlopez-ibanez/bedGO/Readme.md

 # BedGO

-## Enrichment analysis of Gene Ontology Terms from BED files
-The scripts included here can be used to find enriched terms from Gene Ontology (GO) associated to the genomic regions of a BED file.
+Enrichment analysis of Gene Ontology (GO) Terms associated to the genomic regions of a BED file.

 GO terms considered for the enrichment may correspond to any of these categories:
  - Biological Process (BP)